rmvanhees/pyspex/INSTALL.md

  * HDF5, installed with development headers
  * netCDF4, installed with development headers

-And the following Python modules:
+And have the following Python modules available:

  * setuptools v57+
  * setuptools-scm v6+